 - the value of a stay at a German university for their career plans and/or research project.

 How to apply

-- The application cycle for travel in the 2020/21 academic year will open during Michaelmas term
+- The application cycle for travel in the 2020/21 academic year is open.
+The application form can be found here.

 - Interviews for short-listed candidates will take place in Oxford on Monday, week 9 of Hilary Term.
 Applications from candidates who are unable to attend an interview on this date cannot be accepted.